20 great shopping towns

 What to do nearby: Visit the Milwaukee Museum of Art, famous for its "wings" that open and close.

-During the holidays, Christmas in the Ward is Dec.
-1 in 2023.
+During the holidays, Christmas in the Ward is the first Friday in December.

 Northfield, Minn.
 I've never found a better place to buy little hostess presents and stocking stuffers than in the quirky little shops of this lively two-college town, less than an hour from the Twin Cities.